-The Yocto-Light-V3 device is an USB ambiant light sensor (lux meter) which will allow you to you measure ambient light up to 100'000 lux.
-Measurements can be directly read via USB or stored on the device internal flash for later retrieval when connected again by USB.
+The Yocto-Light-V3 device is a USB ambient light sensor (lux meter) which allows you to measure ambient light up to 100'000 lux.
+Measurements can be read directly via USB or stored on the device internal flash for later retrieval when connected again by USB.

 This device is a replacement for the Yocto-Light V1 which is not produced anymore.
-THe response to light is closer to human eye than the Yocto-Light-V2.
+The response to light is closer to that of the human eye than the Yocto-Light-V2.